 Is Father Christmas at The Christmas Lights at Bedgebury?

 Yes he is, BUT it is not a grotto experience.
 Father Christmas is in a chalet in the woods and it is small performance between him and an elf.
 Although it is interactive children aren’t able to see him and there are no presents involved.

-There are LOADS of other events locally, check out a few of them here: Festive Experiences not to be missed Christmas 2019 and Spa Valley Railway Santa Special
+There are LOADS of other Christmas events local to Sevenoaks for 2020, check out a few of them here: Festive Experiences not to be missed Christmas 2019 and Spa Valley Railway Santa Special

 Follow me on social media for more!

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.